North American Free Trade Agreement: Provisions

-The goal of NAFTA was to eliminate barriers to trade and investment between the U.S., Canada and Mexico.
+The goal of NAFTA was to eliminate barriers to trade and investment between the United States, Canada and Mexico.
 The implementation of NAFTA on January 1, 1994, brought the immediate elimination of tariffs on more than one-half of Mexico's exports to the U.S. and more than one-third of U.S. exports to Mexico.
 Within 10 years of the implementation of the agreement, all U.S.–Mexico tariffs were to be eliminated except for some U.S. agricultural exports to Mexico, to be phased out within 15 years.
 Most U.S.–Canada trade was already duty-free.
 NAFTA also sought to eliminate non-tariff trade barriers and to protect the intellectual property rights on traded products.

 Chapter 20 provided a procedure for the international resolution of disputes over the application and interpretation of NAFTA.
 It was modeled after Chapter 69 of the Canada–United States Free Trade Agreement.

 NAFTA is, in part, implemented by Technical Working Groups composed of government officials from each of the three partner nations.